noonasGit/KoboHUB-V1/README.md

 with the value of 60 (Seconds), it will therefore refresh every 5 minutes it is not recommended to set the value below 30

+# KoboHUB Refresh Schedule (BETA)
+Added support for variable refreshes over the 24 hours.
+I also added a backlit scedule per hour in the same file.
+On Kobo that has Backlit, you can now schedule at what brightness (0 for none and up to 100 for max) the (backlit_setting) has comma separation per hour (statrs a 0 hour), you can then set each hour to a value between 0 and 100.

 An indicator at the top right shows the mutipler counter in 5 dots.
 ![Refresh Dots](doc/refreshdots.png)